yanickrochon/co-efficient/README.md

 Where `id` is the block identifier and `renderer` a `thunk` or `GeneratorFunction`.

-The renderer function's signateur should be `(compiledData, segValue, segKey, segments)`, and each argument is defined as :
+The renderer function's signature should be `(compiledData, segValue, segKey, segments)`, and each argument is defined as :

 * **compiledData**:*{Object}* - an object of compiled data so far.
 The object contains different